-8. Financial instruments
+7. Financial instruments

 OBSI regularly evaluates and manages the principal risks assumed with its financial instruments.
 The risks that arise from transacting in financial instruments include liquidity risk, credit risk, market risk, interest rate risk, and foreign currency risk.
-The following analysis provides a measure of OBSI's risk exposure and concentrations at the statement of financial position date.
+The following analysis provides a measure of OBSI's risk exposure and concentrations.
 There are no significant changes in the risk exposures from the prior period.